-Updated: Aug 9, 2020
+Updated: Aug 12, 2021

-As I began my routine descent down the hill I spotted an elderly man sat in a chair looking out, as if plotting his next move, over his infamous front yard.
-I knew this was my chance to do as my mother taught me and pay respect where it is due.
+Thanks to the cycling skills, my dad had taught me, I was well poised to wave at the man and show my appreciation for his lovely garden.
 So, when I got to the bottom of the hill I picked up one hand from my handles and threw it into the air - I joyously waved in the direction of the man sat in his chair.

-Our eyes locked - he responded with shock - I think he was slightly taken aback by my exaggerated wave because didn't wave back.
+Our eyes locked - he responded with shock - I think he was slightly taken aback by my exaggerated wave because he didn't wave back.
 I continued cycling, ignoring the fact I just got blanked...

 A wave is a little thing.